yyrichy/Summit/README.md

 # GradeHelper - Summit

-Cross platform mobile app for viewing grades with the [StudentVue api](https://eggaming.github.io/studentvue.js/)
+Cross platform mobile app for viewing grades using the StudentVUE api

-Created with Expo/React Native
+Created with Expo/React Native and [studentvue](https://eggaming.github.io/studentvue.js/) library

 ### Released On